Hugo22O/chrome-autoplay/README.md

-# chrome-autoplay
+# How to enable Chrome Autoplay?

-Having trouble enabling Chrome autoplay?
+Having trouble **enabling** Chrome autoplay?
 Here's a solution

 ## Introduction